assertj/assertj-joda-time/README.md

 You can compare `DateTime` to another `DateTime`, or `LocalDateTime` to `LocalDateTime`, but not `DateTime` to `LocalDateTime`, it doesn't make sense because one is timezone dependent and the other one is not.

-AssertJ assertions for Joda Time is available in Maven Central
+AssertJ assertions for Joda Time is available in Maven Central or will be soon.

 ```xml
 <dependency>